catsonr/BBXX/README.md

 ## run BBXX

-`./build/Debug/bbxx`
+cmake will automatically compile all example projects in `examples/`

+you can run the miminal example with:

+`./build/minimal`

-or if compiled with emscripten, open `build/bbxx.html`
+or if compiled with emscripten, `emrun build/minimal`